Common symptoms and complaints that may indicate the need for some type of mood enhancement therapy, include:

 Here are a five essential oils that have been widely studied for their anxiolytic (reduces anxiety) and sedative (promotes calm, induces sleep) properties.

-Grapefruit (Citrus paradisi) - Energizing and uplifting.
-Renews optimism and motivation.
+Grapefruit (Citrus paradisi) - Energizing and uplifting to the senses.
+Renews optimism, enthusiasm and motivation.

-Ylang Ylang (Cananga odorata) - #1 oil for balancing the nervous system.
-Useful for dispelling fear, depression and anxiety.
+Ylang Ylang (Cananga odorata) - #1 oil for balancing nervous tension.
+Useful for dispelling fear and anxiety.

 Lavender (Lavandula angustifolia) - Helps dispel negative mental states.
 Useful aid for breaking negative self talk.